TomographicImaging/CIL/docs/source/introduction.rst

 * :code:`cil.io` module which provides a number of loaders for real CT machines, e.g. Nikon.
 It also provides reader and writer to save to NeXuS file format.
 * :code:`cil.optimisation` module allows the user to create iterative methods to reconstruct acquisition data applying different types of regularisation, which better suit the data characteristics.
 * :code:`cil.plugins` module which allows CIL to use selected functionality from ASTRA, TIGRE, TomoPhantom and the Regularisation Toolkit
-* :code:`cil.processors` module contains tools for data manipulation and common CT pre-processoing steps
+* :code:`cil.processors` module contains tools for data manipulation and common CT pre-processing steps
 * :code:`cil.recon` module contains an optimised FDK/FBP reconstructors, making using the both CIL accelerated libraries and the Tigre/ASTRA back-projectors
 * :code:`cil.utilities` module contains a selection of display tools for 2D and 3D data, as well as real and simulated test datasets